29 awesome things to do in The Hague in 2024

 The view of Hofvijver never gets old.
 Image: Freepik

-The large, square lake is the perfect place for a photo shoot, with the world’s oldest functioning parliament building across the water, and the towering modern centre in the background.
+The large, square lake is the perfect place for a photo shoot.
+Across the water is the world’s oldest functioning parliament building, and in the background is the towering modern centre.

 READ MORE | Spotlight on!
 The Hague shines in magical light festival